DasT0m/DMH-BM-Userscript/README.md

 #### Panel Management:
 - **Reposition Panel**: Drag the panel header to move it anywhere on screen
+- **Position Memory**: Panel position is automatically saved and restored
 - **Minimize/Maximize**: Use −/+ button to collapse/expand the panel
-- **Persistent Position**: Panel position is automatically saved and restored

-#### Monitoring Features:
-- **Admin Camera Tracking**: See real-time list of DMH admins currently in camera mode
-- **Player Alert System**: Get notified of !admin commands that need attention
+- **Collapsed State**: Panel remembers if it was minimized between sessions

+#### Enhanced Alert System:
+- **Alert Display**: Latest !admin command shown with player name and timestamp
+- **Alert History Dropdown**: Click ▼ arrow to expand/collapse alert history
-- **Alert History**: View scrollable history of recent player alerts
+- **Scrollable History**: View up to 10 recent alerts with automatic scrolling
-- **Audio Notifications**: Hear alert sounds for critical player events
+- **Alert Management**: Use 🗑️ button to clear all stored alert history
-- **Real-time Updates**: WebSocket connection provides instant data updates
+- **Real-time Updates**: New alerts appear instantly via WebSocket connection

-#### Alert System:
-- Recent player alerts (within 20 minutes) are shown with timestamps
-- Audio alerts play for new !admin commands (can be toggled on/off)
+- **Audio Notifications**: Toggle sound alerts on/off with 🔊/🔇 button
-- Flash notification effect draws attention to new alerts
+- **Flash Notifications**: Visual flash effect draws attention to new alerts
-- Alert history automatically expires after 20 minutes
+- **Automatic Expiration**: Alert history automatically cleans up after 20 minutes
-- Multiple alerts are tracked and displayed in chronological order
+- **Smart Deduplication**: Prevents duplicate alerts from the same admin command

+#### Quick Access Features:
+- **Integrated Quick Links**: Built-in buttons for SOP, MSG, Rules, and version
+- **One-Click Access**: No need for separate corner buttons - everything in the panel
+- **Visual Feedback**: Hover effects and animations for better user experience

 ---